saying121/lcode/README.md

 ## Fuzzy Search

-fuzzy search tui and cli implement is same，in cli paid only is true ，in tui also can input `true`/`P.O.: tru` for filter.
+Fuzzy search tui and cli implement is same，in cli paid only is true, in tui also can input `true`/`P.O.: tru` for filter.